ErikBjare/KnowTree/README.md

  - Is the tree actually a tree?
 Might it actually be a graph?
    - It will at least be a directed acyclic graph (I hope, otherwise it'd be messy)
  - Might a tree/graph like this be useful in training/building AI?

+# Additions v2 (2018-09-04)

+A more approachable version of the project, with the same end goal.

+ - A system where knowledge is packaged into flashcard-like pieces of knowledge.
+ - It can be a word in another language, an acronym, a mathematical formula, a random factoid you saw in a blog post,
+ - These pieces of knowledge which can be tagged, collected in categories, and have references to articles.

+### The basic UI

+The UI would first present categories or subjects that one could learn, when a subject is clicked, an ability test begins to gather approximate information about the users abilities.
+This consists of quizzing the user to estimate their proficiency.

+When a fact is shown, it can appear either:

+ - Explicitly, simply stating the fact.
+ - As a quiz that tests the knowledge.

+When the user has acknowledged the information, or answered/skipped the question, the user can take a few actions:

+ - Answer correctly: the user received a positive reinforcement for correctly answering.
+ - Answer incorrectly: the correct answer is shown.
+ - Dismiss card/mark uninterest ("I don't care about this")

+Once the answer is given:

+ - A "review" checkbox appears
+   - We might also want to indicate how "easy" this was, to automatically adjust the difficulty of future questions in a field.
+ - A dismiss button appears.
+ - Default would be to review at some future date (could be set either automatically or manually).

+All facts correctly answered should be added as a healthy leaf to ones tree of knowledge, it could yellows if it becomes old (hasn't been reviewed), and just be a sprout if never correctly answered.